Ant159/hw_lesson3/README.md

 # hw_lesson3
-for my homework on lesson 3
+I will do my homework on lesson 3